tanem/express-backbone-boilerplate/README.md

 # Node Backbone Carousel

-A small project I used to figure out how to wire up a simple Node/ExpressJS based JS dev environment.
+A small project I used to figure out how to wire up a simple Node/Express based dev environment.

 ## Dependencies